TykTechnologies/tyk-pump/README.md

 - `obfuscate_api_keys_length`: (optional) Define the number of the characters from the end of the API key.
 The `obfuscate_api_keys` should be set to `true`.
 Type: Integer.
 Default value is `0`.
 - `fields`: (optional) Define which Analytics fields should participate in the Splunk event.
 Check the available fields in the example below.
 Type: String Array `[] string`.
 Default value is `["method", "path", "response_code", "api_key", "time_stamp", "api_version", "api_name", "api_id", "org_id", "oauth_id", "raw_request", "request_time", "raw_response", "ip_address"]`
 - `ignore_tag_prefix_list`: (optional) Choose which tags to be ignored by the Splunk Pump.
 Keep in mind that the tag name and value are hyphenated.
 Type:  Type: String Array `[] string`.
 Default value is `[]`
+- `enable_batch`: If this is set to `true`, pump is going to send the analytics records in batch to Splunk.
+Type: Boolean.
+Default value is `false`.
+- `max_content_length`: Max content length in bytes to be sent in batch requests.
+It should match the `max_content_length` configured in Splunk.
+If the purged analytics records size don't reach the amount of bytes, they're send anyways in each `purge_loop`.
+Type: Integer.
+Default value is 838860800 (~ 800 MB), the same default value as Splunk config.

 Example:
 ```json